rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 The Turtle had engaged Hannah, with the latter looking noticeably uncomfortable.
 Chances were the Turtle, being a lover a gossips and rumours, asked Hannah if she had already hold hands or kissed Amir.

 She browsed some more the scene playing out below, the Bat and the Tiger praised Amir for his performance in the trial of fire.
-Well, in pure honestly, Amir praised himself whilst the Bat suspicious stare examined the Tiger.
+Well, in pure honestly, Amir praised himself whilst the Bat's suspicious stare examined the Tiger.

 *Ah, that's a face I haven't seen in a while* - Yule reminisced on the last time she saw the Tiger.
 They were all dragged to the distant realm of the Tiger, were he made them walk spaces filled with darkness, dragons of smoke and fire, and visions of their future.
 The memory itself wasn't pleasant, it was the company she had at the time that made the whole experience better.
 Her sweet smile slowly faded as she recalled the last bearer of the fire blessing.